The guidelines for user-generated content submitted to Pixels are below. Please read these guidelines thoroughly.

 Please note:

-Objects created through UGC must be decorative or environmental, and may not be alive.
+• Objects created through UGC must be decorative or environmental, and may not be alive.
 Animals, people, and other living beings are not suitable for UGC and will likely be denied.
-Some latitude may be considered, as in a goldfish bowl with an endlessly circling goldfish
+(Small 'toy-looking' animals may be accepted)

 Graphics